‘Animal Crossing: New Horizons’ September update starts new season

 Last month (August) saw a substantial update for Animal Crossing: New Horizons, which added dreams and cross-save functionality.
 Dreams allowed players to visit other players islands during their sleep, while cross-saving finally allowed saves to be backed up on Nintendo’s cloud service.

-The trailer highlighting the update’s features also teased a fall update, which suggested Halloween themed features will be coming at some point in the future.
+The trailer highlighting the update’s features also teased more new implementations and suggested Halloween will be coming to player’s games at some point in the future.

 In related Nintendo news, a report has surfaced which suggested the long-rumoured updated version of the Switch console could be arriving as early as the first quarter of 2021.
 The new system is said to included a clearer display and be “more interactive”.